watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 SRv6 in-network SFC architecture is designed to enhance the capabilities of service provisioning with SFC.

-This architecture aims the following objectives:
+This architecture for aims the following objectives:

 * Reducing latency and CAPEX (CAPital EXpenditure).
    * Reduce network entity and wasting address.